pdc-quantum/byzantine-generals-in-qiskit/README.md

 Traitors could be present who will try to confuse the faithful parties.
 In this seminal [article](https://lamport.azurewebsites.net/pubs/byz.pdf) by Lamport, Shostak and Marshal, it was proved that no classical solution with fewer than 3m + 1 generals (including Alice) can cope with m traitors.

 ### Quantum solution to the case of three generals with possibly a traitor

-This case is also ccalled 'the liar detection problem'.
-The solution is described in the following [article](https://arxiv.org/abs/quant-ph/0107127#:~:text=Like%20Quantum%20Key%20Distribution%20).
+A [quantum solution](https://arxiv.org/pdf/quant-ph/0107127v1.pdf) to this problem was proposed, based on qutrits

+A derived solution using five qubits is described in this [article](https://arxiv.org/pdf/quant-ph/0210079.pdf) and was [experimentally demonstrated using four-photon entanglement](https://arxiv.org/pdf/0710.0290v2.pdf)

-The first notebook in this repository presents a protocol using this solution and where the traitor detection is achieved by a  turn-based game between the two lieutenants .
+The first notebook in this repository presents a protocol using this latter solution.
+The traitor detection is achieved by a turn-based game between the two lieutenants.

 ### Quantum solution to the case of four generals with possibly two traitors